 - Drug Charges

-Choosing the right lawyer can make the difference between your case going in your favor and losing your rights and freedoms.
-Unlike other Audrain County criminal defense lawyers, our firm centers our entire experience around complete, total client satisfaction.
-When you choose Combs Waterkotte, you can rest easy knowing that you can call your Audrain County, MO criminal defense lawyer at any time, day or night, to talk about the facts of your case, legal strategy, or any other topic.
-No matter where you are, what time it is, or your present circumstances, you will have a dedicated line to your attorney to lend an ear in your time of need.
+Working with the right lawyer can make the difference between your case going in your way and losing your rights and freedoms.
+In contrast with other Audrain County criminal defense lawyers, our firm centers our entire experience around complete, total client satisfaction.
+When you choose Combs Waterkotte, you can be assured that you can call your Audrain County, MO criminal defense lawyer at any time of day to discuss the facts of your case, how you want to proceed, or anything else.
+Regardless of where you are, what time it is, or your present circumstances, you will have a direct line to your attorney to lend an ear in your time of need.

 When Should I Call A Criminal Defense Lawyer?

-If you ever get in trouble with the police, you may think that if you “lay low” or say what they want to hear, you will be all right and they will not give you any more trouble.
-However, this is not always the case, and you should take any criminal investigation seriously and be ready to call a trusted St. Louis criminal defense lawyer at any time.
+If you are ever questioned by the police, you may think that if you “lay low” or say the right thing, you will be all right and they will not hassle you further.
+However, this is a rare occurrence, and you should take any criminal investigation seriously and be ready to call a trusted St. Louis criminal defense lawyer at any time.

-It is entirely possible that you may not think you need to call a criminal defense lawyer, but calling one could greatly improve the outcome of your case.
-Here are a few instances where calling a Audrain County defense lawyer is the right thing to do:
+It is entirely possible that you may not think that it is necessary to chat with a criminal defense lawyer, but calling one could vastly improve the result of your case.
+Here are a few scenarios where calling a Audrain County defense lawyer is the right move to make:

 - When officers “just want to ask questions”.
-If you were near a crime scene and had nothing at all to do with it, it’s logical to talk to the police.
-However, you still need to watch what you say, as the police did not directly see what happened: after all, this is why they are talking to you in the first place.
+If you were at a crime scene and were just passing through, it’s logical to talk to the police.
+However, you still need to watch what you say, as the police did not directly see what happened: after all, this is why they are looking for witnesses in the first place.
 An inexperienced or overzealous officer could read your account the wrong way and consider you a prime suspect.
-If police want your witness statement, request if you can make an appointment with a detective.
-This way, you can call an attorney, go over what you saw and how you were involved, and make sure what you say to the police leaves no doubt that you were just a bystander.
-If the facts of your case are less obvious and could possibly place you under suspicion, you should hire a criminal defense lawyer to protect your rights.
+If police want your witness statement, ask them if you can make an appointment with a detective.
+This way, you can talk to an attorney, go over what you saw and how you fit into the situation, and make sure what you tell the police clearly establishes that you were just a bystander.
+If the facts of your case are less obvious and could make you a suspect, you should hire a criminal defense lawyer to protect your rights.

-- When police want you to sign paperwork.
-Police cannot order you to do anything unless they have a genuine hunch that you committed a crime.
-The Fourth Amendment to the Constitution grants you protection from unreasonable searches and seizures, and greatly sanctions their power to obtain search warrants or force you to grant access to personal information.
-However, police will from time to time ask you to sign “releases”, which permit them to get blood work or scans to see if you had drugs or alcohol in your bloodstream.
-If the police want you to sign one of these papers, politely decline and ask to speak with a lawyer.
-Voluntarily allowing the police to gain access to these records, even if they did not have a good reason to request them, automatically renders them admissible in court as evidence, so it is crucial to know your rights at all times.
+- When police want you to sign a document.
+Police cannot order you to do anything unless they have a reasonable hunch that you committed a crime.
+The Fourth Amendment to the Constitution provides you protection from unreasonable searches and seizures, and greatly sanctions their ability to obtain search warrants or force you to grant access to personal information.
+However, police will sometimes ask you to sign “releases”, which allow them to get blood work or scans to see if you had drugs or alcohol in your bloodstream.
+If the police request that you sign one of these documents, politely say no and ask to talk with a lawyer.
+Voluntarily permitting the police to gain access to these records, even if they did not have a legitimate reason to ask for them, automatically makes them admissible in court as evidence, so it is key to know your rights at all times.

 - When you have been arrested for a crime.
-This is the most logical time you need a criminal defense lawyer in Audrain County, MO.
-If you are ever taken into custody by the police, you should immediately invoke your right to remain silent, tell them that you do not want to answer any inquiries without an attorney being present, and call a Audrain County criminal defense lawyer who can help you defend yourself against charges and accusations.
+This is the most obvious time you need a criminal defense lawyer in Audrain County, MO.
+If you are ever arrested by the police, you should immediately invoke your right to remain silent, explain that you do not want to answer any questions without a lawyer in the room, and call a Audrain County criminal defense lawyer who can help you defend yourself against charges and accusations.

 Fixing Traffic Tickets In Audrain County, MO

-If there’s one thing that Audrain County drivers do not like to see in their rear-view mirror, it’s the unmistakable sight of police sirens pulling them over for something they did on the roads.
-Motorists all over Audrain County, MO know that local municipal law enforcement uses traffic enforcement not to keep roads safe, but sometimes as a way to fill city coffers (especially if the town you were pulled over in has a declining property tax base, or indeed does not levy property tax on homeowners).
+If there’s one thing that Audrain County drivers do not want to see behind them, it’s the unmistakable sight of police sirens pulling them over for a moving violation.
+Motorists all over Audrain County, MO know that local municipal law enforcement uses traffic enforcement not to punish reckless drivers, but sometimes as a way to fill city coffers (especially if the town you were pulled over in has a dwindling property tax base, or indeed does not levy property tax on homeowners).

-Getting a traffic ticket in Audrain County, MO isn’t just a pain, it’s also a financial penalty.
-If you elect to pay your Audrain County traffic ticket, you effectively plead guilty to the charges against you and they go on your driving record.
-Depending on the type of your offense, you could be staring down a suspension or revocation of your driver’s license, and your car insurance premiums will drastically increase.
-Tickets in general cannot be expunged from your driving record for a minimum of three years, as well, which means that if you are pulled over once again during this window you could be facing harsher penalties.
+Getting a traffic ticket in Audrain County, MO isn’t just a pain, it’s also a drain on your finances.
+If you choose to pay your Audrain County traffic ticket, you essentially plead guilty to the charges you were accused of and they go on your driving record.
+Depending on the severity of your offense, you could be staring down a suspension or revocation of your driver’s license, and your car insurance premiums will drastically increase.
+Tickets in general cannot be expunged from your driving record for at least three years, as well, which means that if you are pulled over once again during this window you could be looking at increased penalties.

-Many Audrain County drivers are choosing Combs Waterkotte as their Audrain County traffic ticket lawyer, and for good reason.
-Combs Waterkotte brings unmatched legal intelligence to every single one of its cases, even small moving violations.
-Our firm works non-stop to make sure that the charges on your traffic ticket are brought down to non-moving violations (which, once paid, are removed from your record or affect insurance rates) or have your ticket dismissed due to police error.
-Best of all, our premier Audrain County traffic ticket lawyer services come at an exceptional value: just $49.99 for most cases, allowing you access to first-rate legal services at a price you would not expect.
-If you have recently been given a traffic ticket in Audrain County, MO and do not want it to hamper your driving record, call us now at (314) 900-HELP to speak with our firm and start the process of fixing your Audrain County traffic ticket.
+Many Audrain County drivers are choosing Combs Waterkotte as their Audrain County traffic ticket lawyer, and with good reason.
+Combs Waterkotte brings unmatched legal acumen to every one of its cases, even small moving violations.
+Our firm works without rest to ensure that the charges on your traffic ticket are brought down to non-moving violations (which, once paid, do not stay on your record or influence insurance rates) or have your ticket dismissed due to an irregularity in your stop.
+Most importantly, our premier Audrain County traffic ticket lawyer services come at an excellent value, providing you access to premier legal services at a price you can afford If you have recently been written a traffic ticket in Audrain County, MO and do not want it to affect your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of getting your Audrain County traffic ticket fixed.

 Other cases we take on in Audrain County, MO include:

-When you have been accused of a crime, from a small traffic ticket for failing to properly signal to serious felonies, talk to a knowledgeable Audrain County, MO criminal defense lawyer at Combs Waterkotte first.
-Call us at (314) 900-HELP or contact us online to set up a free case review.
-Our firm is ready to chat with you at a time that fits your schedule to help you defend yourself against criminal accusations and keep your hard-earned reputation amongst friends and in the community.
+When you have been accused of a crime, from a small traffic ticket for not properly changing lanes to grave felonies, talk to a skilled Audrain County, MO criminal defense lawyer at Combs Waterkotte first.
+Call us at (314) 900-HELP or contact us online to set up a free consultation.
+Our firm is here to chat with you at any time to help you defend yourself against criminal charges and keep your precious reputation amongst friends and in the community.